juliadean/juliadean.github.io/_pages/research.md

 ====
 ["Tourism Gives an Image of the Mess": The Relation Between Tourism and Local Society in Maranhão, Brazil](https://scholar.colorado.edu/concern/undergraduate_honors_theses/q811kk18d)

 This research focused on how top-down governmental toruism policies impacted local culture and society on a rural population in Maranhão, Brazil.
-After conducting semi-structured intervies, I find that tourism has both negative and positive impacts on this society, and I offer policy recommendations to help better integrate and advocate for local culture.
+After conducting semi-structured interviews, I find that tourism has both negative and positive impacts on this society, and I offer policy recommendations to help better integrate and advocate for local culture.